 The Prinz Law Office

-The Prinz Law Office is an intellectual property licensing and technology transactions boutique law firm based in Silicon Valley, California which represents clients in the technology, software, telecommunications, Internet, publishing, coaching, information technology, biotech, medical technology, and life sciences industries.
-The firm routinely works with authors, coaches, entrepreneurs, inventors, professionals, start-ups, small to mid-sized businesses, both in the U.S. and across the globe.
+The Prinz Law Office is an intellectual property licensing and technology transactions boutique law firm based in Silicon Valley, California which represents clients in the technology, software/ SaaS, telecommunications, Internet, publishing, coaching, information technology, biotech, biomedical software, medical software, medical technology, and life sciences industries.
+The firm routinely works with marketing professionals, software developers, authors, coaches, entrepreneurs, inventors, professionals, start-ups, small to mid-sized software and SaaS businesses, both in the U.S. and across the globe.

 ABOUT AUTHOR KRISTIE PRINZ